ShaRosaW/menscreate-spring-security/README.md

 * admin functionality to get list of all bookings and option to delete
 * admin functionality to get list of all users

-## Requirements for building and running the application you need:
+## Requirements you need for building and running the application:

 - [Java Development Kit 14.0.2](https://adoptopenjdk.net)
 - [Maven 3.6.3](https://maven.apache.org)
 - [IntelliJ IDEA 2021.1](https://www.jetbrains.com/idea)
 - [PostgreSQL 13.2](https://www.postgresql.org)
 - [PgAdmin 4.5.2](https://www.pgadmin.org)
-- [Postman 8.4](https://www.postman.com) (optionial, when not using the corresponding frontend)
+- [Postman 8.4](https://www.postman.com) (optional, when not using the corresponding frontend)

 ## Installation guide
 #### After installing all the tools on your Operating System, we can get started to run the Spring Boot application on your local machine: